focalhaus/focal-haus-core-plugin/readme.txt

 2. The Hide Menu Items tab where administrators can select which menu items to hide.

 == Changelog ==

+= 1.1.6 =
+* Fixed a bug in the Admin Whitelist feature where all admins could see all menu items regardless of whitelist settings
+* Improved logic to properly restrict menu visibility for non-whitelisted admin users

 = 1.1.5 =
 * Added Google Tag Manager integration